Why plant native?

 Give birds and butterflies the food they need: plant native

-Butterflies need native plants to survive
+Most butterflies need native plants to survive

 Native plants are necessary food for many butterfly caterpillars.
 As we remember from elementary school, butterflies start as eggs that turn into tiny hungry caterpillars, who then munch away until they make a cocoon and emerge as beautiful butterflies.
 Unlike The Very Hungry Caterpillar, caterpillars in nature eat mostly leaves (and some flowers).

-Some caterpillars only eat one species of plant—these are called host plants.
-A host plant you may know is MilkweedMilkweed is the host plant of the monarch butterfly.
+Some caterpillars only eat specific species of plants—these are called host plants.
+A host plant you may know is milkweedMilkweed is the host plant of the monarch butterfly.
 Monarch caterpillars only eat milkweed, so monarch butterfly moms only lay their eggs on milkweed.
 (Thankfully there are 100+ species of milkweed found throughout North America—everyone can plant some!)

 Monarch caterpillars eat ONE thing: milkweed

 Without Milkweed, there would be no monarch butterflies.
-This is why it is important for every American living in the continental US—from Maine to Texas, from Oregon to Florida—to plant Milkweed in our gardens and help the endangered Monarch butterfly.
+This is why it is important for every American living in the continental US—from Maine to Texas, from Oregon to Florida—to plant milkweed in our gardens and help the endangered monarch butterfly.

-All host plants are native plants
+Almost all host plants are native plants

 Milkweed is just one native host plant.
-Here are some host plants and their butterfly mates found throughout North America:
+Here are some native host plants and their butterfly mates found throughout North America:

 Golden Alexander plants are a host plant for the Black Swallowtail butterfly.